On the local $L^2$-Bound of the Eisenstein Series: Introduction

 Let $\varphi$ be a \emph{unit} vector (see \cref{sec:automorphic-forms} for the definition of the norm on $\calA^2(P)$) with $\nu(\varphi)$ being a measurement of the complexity of $\varphi$.
-In this paper we will use a more nuanced notion of complexity (both archimedean and non-archimedean); see \cref{sec:complexity} for precise definitions.
+We will later use a more nuanced notion of complexity (both archimedean and non-archimedean); see \cref{sec:complexity} for precise definitions.
 Finally, let $\lambda \in i(\a_M^G)^*$ be purely imaginary, so that $\Eis(\varphi,\lambda)$ appears in the spectral decomposition of $L^2(G(F)\backslash G(\bbA)^1)$.
+Here and elsewhere in the paper $\d\lambda$ will denote the real-valued Lebesgue measure on $i(\a_M^G)^*$ as in e.g.\ \cite{arthur2005intro}.

 We ask the following two questions with (presumably, strictly) decreasing levels of difficulty.
-Let $\Omega$ be a fixed compact set in fundamental domain of $G(F)\backslash G(\bbA)^1$.
+Let $\Omega$ be a fixed compact set in a fundamental domain of $G(F)\backslash G(\bbA)^1$.
 How do

 and

 grow as $\nu(\varphi)+\|\lambda\|\to\infty$?

 Here is our general expectation regarding the estimates of the above integrals.